Coroner’s Inquests – A Guide for Learners

 - Dress code; view it as a job interview.
 Men jacket/tie or suit, women suit or shirt/skirt.

 - You are normally free to leave after you have completed giving evidence.
-You are free to stay to the conclusion to hear the conclusion and verdict, you may find this helpful
+You are free to stay to the conclusion to hear the conclusion, you may find this helpful

-- If the Coroner makes recommendations in relation to his findings, you may wish to reflect on how this will influence your practice.
+- If the Coroner makes a report in relation to his findings, you may wish to reflect on how this will influence your practice.

 - After court you may feel tired and emotionally drained.
 Most Trusts/providers will not expect you to return to work after giving evidence